marcosespeche/software_projects/README.md

 For this version:

 - Do not include any payment module.
-- It is not needed to implement how the transitions between states would work.
+- It is not needed to implement how the transitions between the 'requirements states' would work.

 ## Architecture